jessicaawhy/fec-project/README.md

 3. Questions & Answers
 4. Related Items & Outfit Creation

+## Technologies

+We use React with hooks for our frontend codebase.
+For styling, we use React Styled Components.
+We largely follow Airbnb's Style Guide.

 ## Installation

 To run this project locally, in your terminal...